pcubillos/bibmanager/docs/api.rst

     base: List of Bib() objects
         If None, merge new entries into the bibmanager database.
         If not None, merge new entries into base.
+    tags: Nested list of strings
+        The list of tags for each input bibcode.

     Returns
     -------